 OVI / DUI Sentences In Ohio

 The sentence for an Ohio DUI / OVI conviction always consists of jail time, a license suspension, a fine, court costs, points on your license, and a license reinstatement fee.
-The sentence may also include yellow license plates, an ignition interlock device, vehicle immobilization or forfeiture, secure continuous remote alcohol monitoring (S.C.R.A.M.), alcohol/drug treatment, and probation.
+The sentence may also include an ignition interlock device, restricted (yellow) license plates, immobilization or forfeiture of the vehicle, secure continuous remote alcohol monitoring (S.C.R.A.M.), alcohol/drug treatment, and probation.
 The sentence for repeat DUI / OVI offenses is increasingly severe and may lead to inclusion in the DUI / OVI habitual offender registry.
 The table below summarizes the sentences imposed by judges for DUI / OVI convictions.
 In addition to the sentence imposed by the judge, there are secondary consequences of Ohio DUI / OVI convictions that can be devastating.
 If you were charged with this offense in a central Ohio court, you may want to contact a Columbus DUI / OVI lawyer.

 You do not have to plead guilty to a DUI / OVI and accept the harsh consequences.
 In most cases, hiring an effective DUI / OVI lawyer in Columbus, Ohio and contesting the charges leads to a better outcome.
 Some people believe it’s impossible to get DUI / OVI charges dismissed or reduced, and other people seem to believe it’s easy.
 The truth is somewhere in between.
 It’s not easy, but it’s possible, and it happens in most of my cases.
 You cannot get your case over with quickly and get the DUI / OVI charge dismissed or reduced; you will have to choose one or the other.
 If you are interested in contesting the DUI / OVI charge, you will need an attorney with expertise in field sobriety tests, breath tests, blood tests, and urine tests, as well as experience with DUI / OVI investigations and the DUI / OVI court process.Specific Sentences For DUI / OVI Charges